wu87988622/ohara/ohara-manager/README.md

 - node_modules
 - routes
 - utils

+> Note that if you add new files or dirs to the **Server** or the **Client** and these files and dirs are required for production build, please list that file in the above list as well as editing the gradle file under `ohara/ohara-assembly/build.gradle`. **Skipping this step will cause production build failed!**

 **From the Ohara manager project root**, use the following command to start the manager: